siegerts/drip/README.md

 # Overview

-`drip` is a utility that will monitor your [Plumber](https://www.rplumber.io) applications for any changes in your source and automatically restart your server.
+`drip` is an easy-to-use development utility that will monitor your [Plumber](https://www.rplumber.io) applications for any changes in your source and automatically restart your server.

 > This project is under development and subject to change.
 All feedback and issues are welcome. 🍻